Candidacy Exam Information and Timeline

 The written portion of the Candidacy Examination will consist of a professional quality report on the assigned topic.
 The topic should be sufficiently broad as to complement the intended research project and to ground the student thoroughly in the literature of her/his chosen research area.
 It should not be as narrow as a thesis research proposal.
 The topic should serve as a vehicle for the student to review and know the literature of the field.
 Students who are new to a research area may find it desirable to do background reading in the area before scheduling the Candidacy Examination.
 The student may freely use all the resources of the University including faculty and graduate students.
 The Advisory Committee may reserve the right not to answer questions of judgment but may very well answer questions of fact The paper should be from 10 to 20 pages in length (not including figures and references), double spaced.
 The paper should include a clear introduction to the topic and complete references.
 It is permissible for the advisor to review a draft of the written paper and/or the oral presentation before the date of the Candidacy Exam.

-2. Set oral exam date and submit online via gradforms.osu.edu the "Notification of Doctoral Candidacy Exam" form no later than 10 working days (2 weeks) before date of exam.
+2. Set oral exam date and submit online via gradforms.osu.edu the "Application for Candidacy" form no later than 10 working days (2 weeks) before date of exam.
 As the online form needs approved by the Advisor AND the Graduate Studies Office, you should plan to submit your form at least 16 days from the date of your exam to allow time for the approvals to be completed and the form ready for the Graduate School review by their published 14 day deadline.

 - Student determines Oral Exam date which should be set for 4 to 6 weeks after your topic is assigned.

 - Student should contact the graduate studies office to reserve a conference room for the exam or you can also work with advisor’s administrative support person.